-To break that down a little deeper, inbound marketing is all about helping people solve their problems – we’ve talked about that a lot in the past.
+To break that down a little deeper, inbound marketing is all about helping people solve their problems – we’ve talked about inbound and content marketing a lot in the past.
 This doesn’t necessarily mean just giving someone the answer, that approach doesn’t encourage a long-term relationship, just a transaction.
 Instead, educating your leads and helping them work this out for themselves is a much better way to set yourself up for success.
 By feeding an interested lead content, you prove that you know what you’re talking about, you help solve their problems and you show them that if they have questions, you have answers.
 Load all this content up into an automated sequence and you’ve got yourself some lead nurturing!

 What does a good Lead Nurturing sequence look like?

 Excellent question.
 Let’s start instead with what bad lead nurturing looks like.
 I’m not going to bother phrasing this as a question – I know for a fact that everyone reading this has suffered poor Lead Nurturing at some point.
 You’ve received multiple emails from a business that aren’t particularly relevant to your or your problems and aren’t particularly helpful.
 They come thick and fast, to the point of being obnoxious.
 You don’t feel particularly connected to the company, you don’t think of them as an authority and you haven’t had your problem solved.
 These are all common mistakes made by marketers who don’t take lead nurturing as seriously as the should.